 NOT GIVEN if there is no information on this

-Explanation: The passage does not provide information about the widespread availability of photographic equipment.
-It only mentions that the techniques were time-consuming and the equipment was heavy, which implies that it was not widely accessible.
+Explanation: The passage does not discuss the widespread availability of photographic equipment.
+It mentions that the equipment was heavy and the techniques were time-consuming, implying limited accessibility.

 Answer: False